 Researchers rank top 10 calorie-burning workouts

 Are you looking for a workout that burns the most calories?
-Running burns more calories than any other form of physical exercise—including circuit training, swimming, cycling, or weight training—according to a report from the American Council on Exercise.
+Running burns more calories than any other form of physical exercise—including circuit training, swimming, cycling, or weight training.

 But, if you’ve been sidelined by an injury, ambushed by bad weather, or simply want to try something new, here is a list of the top 10 calorie burning exercises and approximately how many calories they burn per hour:

 - Bicycling: 480-710

 - Calisthenics: 480-710

 - Stationary bicycling: 420-622

 Researchers have shown that running is the fastest calorie-burning exercise.
 But, did you know that if you run regularly, you will keep burning calories even afterwards?
 This is due to something known as the “afterburn” effect.